 Jeremy Bowes made his operatic debut in his home town of Victoria as Pistola in Pacific Opera's 2013 production of Verdi's Falstaff, followed by an April 2015 performance as the Bonze in Madama Butterfly.
 He returned in October 2015 for the role of Lodovico in Verdi's Otello.
-November 2015 sees him taking on the role of Sergeant Gordon Flowerdew in POV's production of a version of Mary's Wedding for a public performance as well as performances in regional schools.
+November 2015 saw him taking on the role of Sergeant Gordon Flowerdew in POV's production of a version of Mary's Wedding for a public performance as well as performances in regional schools.
+In February 2017 he returns as Sarastro in Mozart's The Magic Flute.

 Jeremy recently finished singing two seasons with the Sächsische Staatsoper Dresden, where his roles have included Colline in Puccini's La bohème, Zuniga in Carmen, The King in Cui's Der gestiefelte Kater, the Warden in Heggie's Dead Man Walking, and Offizier in Hans Werner Henze's Wir erreichen den Fluss.

-Recent and upcoming engagements include Leporello in Against the Grain's #Unclejohn (summer, 2014), High Priest in Nabucco (September, 2014) and General Audebert in Kevin Puts' Pulitzer Prize winning opera Silent Night (May, 2015) for l'Opéra de Montréal, as well as Elijah with the Kingston Symphony (March, 2015), and Pärt's Passio (March, 2015) with the Toronto Mendelssohn Choir.
+Recent engagements include his debut at Oper Frankfurt as Ben Benny in Benjamin Britten's Paul Bunyan (October 2016); The Bonze in Madama Butterfly for Vancouver Opera (March, 2016); High Priest in Nabucco (September, 2014) and General Audebert in Kevin Puts' Pulitzer Prize winning opera Silent Night (May, 2015) for l'Opéra de Montréal; Leporello in Against the Grain's #Unclejohn ; as well as Elijah with the Kingston Symphony, and Pärt's Passio with the Toronto Mendelssohn Choir.

 Jeremy completed his undergraduate studies in music at the University of British Columbia and graduated from Yale with a Masters in Music where he received his principle vocal training from Richard Cross.